liviamanda/liviamanda/README.md

 I love turning data into meaningful insights and using advanced technologies to tackle challenging problems.
 Whether it's uncovering hidden patterns in data or creating innovative models, I enjoy pushing the limits of what can be done.

-🔍 What I'm Working On: Sharpening my skills in Machine Learning, Deep Learning, Computer Vision, and NLP.
+**🔍 What I'm Working On**: Sharpening my skills in Machine Learning, Deep Learning, Computer Vision, and NLP.

-🤝 Looking to Collaborate: I'm excited to work on projects that use data to create real-world solutions and drive innovation.
+**🤝 Looking to Collaborate**: I'm excited to work on projects that use data to create real-world solutions and drive innovation.

-🌱 Always Learning: I'm dedicated to keeping up with the latest advancements and trends in technology and data science.
+**🌱 Always Learning**: I'm dedicated to keeping up with the latest advancements and trends in technology and data science.

-💬 Let's Chat: Feel free to reach out if you have questions or want to collaborate on a project.
+**💬 Let's Chat**: Feel free to reach out if you have questions or want to collaborate on a project.
 I'm always happy to connect and talk about data!

 <br/>